calvinsim2/myNewGame-project1/README.md

 Pig mode (Classic Mode) - The classic mode of pig's game, only one dice is used in the game.

-Two-Pig mode - In this mode, there are two dices being used.
+Two-Dice Pig mode - In this mode, there are two dices being used.
 In two-pig mode, player's decision are the same as explained in the classic mode.
-However, in two-pig-mode, should a player rolls a 1 in EITHER of their dice, they will lose their current accumulated score in their turn, and loses their turn.
+However, in two-dice pig-mode, should a player rolls a 1 in EITHER of their dice, they will lose their current accumulated score in their turn, and loses their turn.
 If the player rolls a DOUBLE 1, their TOTAL score will be resetted to 0!
 Ouch!